 Tracking access to campus - Faculty will maintain strict attendance records and will enter those records into the College's Jenzabar system.
-This information will be used in the case of a positive virus case to support the DOH efforts to identify individuals who may be at risk of exposure.
-All College faculty and staff are required to complete a daily tracker web form, which will include a daily log of visitors, including contracted workers, who are physically on site, including date, time and location.
+This information will be used in the case of a positive virus case to support the Health & Safety Team and DOH efforts to identify individuals who may be at risk of exposure.
+All College faculty and staff are required to complete a contact tracing form, which will include a daily log of visitors, or will note time the individual has spent significant time (15 minutes or more) in an area of the College that is outside of their regularly assigned work area.

-All members of the College community are required to comply with tracing efforts.
+All members of the College community are required to comply with contact tracing efforts.
 Tracing provides information to ensure that members of the community are made aware of potential interaction when someone is confirmed positive with the virus.
 Students must provide information necessary for contact tracing when requested.